Becoming a Surgical Technologist - Guide to Education & Certifications

 Step 5: Apply for Jobs (Timeline Varies)

 Once certified, graduates are prepared to find entry-level surgical technologist positions.
-According to the BLS, more than 70 percent of surgical technologists find employment at hospitals, with the remainder working in physicians and dental offices (BLS 2022).
+According to the BLS, more than 71 percent of surgical technologists find employment at hospitals, with the remainder working in physicians and dental offices (BLS 2024).
 School career counselors can also assist in securing a position.

-As well, becoming a member of a professional organization such as the Association of Surgical Assistants (ASA) or the National Surgical Assistant Association (NSAA) can provide professional networking opportunities and access to job postings.
+Also, becoming a member of a professional organization such as the Association of Surgical Assistants (ASA) or the National Surgical Assistant Association (NSAA) can provide professional networking opportunities and access to job postings.

 Surgical Technologist Certification

 In terms of certification, there are two main certifications available for surgical technologists.
-The first is offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) and provides those who pass an examination with Certified Surgical Technologist (CST) credential.
+The first is offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) and provides those who pass an examination with a Certified Surgical Technologist (CST) credential.

 To apply, applicants mail their application and wait up to six weeks to receive their authorization to test (ATT) letter from NBSTSA.
 Rush processing is available for an additional $50, which shortens the process substantially and guarantees an ATT in 3-5 business days.
 Examinations are given by appointment only at testing agencies throughout the country.
 The total cost for application and examination for members is $190; for non-NBSTSA members, the cost is $290.